 When spouses separate, in most cases, they will want to divide up what they own.
 There are legal rules that set out how family property is divided.
 This section covers situations governed by The Family Property Act.
-The Act deals with the division of family property between married spouses or couples who have lived together as spouses for at least two years.
-The Act does not apply to other individuals.
+It deals with the division of family property between:

-It is important to remember that an application under The Family Property Act cannot be made once the spouses are divorced or, in the case of unmarried spouses, once they have lived apart for 24 months.
+It is important to remember that an application to divide property cannot be made once the spouses are divorced.
+In the case of unmarried spouses, it cannot be made once they have lived apart for 24 months.

 -